-OBM is currently projecting a positive GRF fund balance at the end of each Fiscal Year and biennium.
+The State ended Fiscal Year 2010 with GRF cash and fund balances of \$510.4 million and \$139.1 million respectively.
+OBM is currently projecting, and managing expenditures in support of, a positive GRF fund balance at the end of Fiscal Year 2011.
 As discussed above, the State is effectively precluded by its Constitution from ending a Fiscal Year or a biennium in a "deficit" position.
-OBM continually monitors and analyzes revenues and expenditures developments (including pending litigation) affecting both, and prepares a financial report summarizing its analyses at the end of each month.
+OBM continually monitors and analyzes revenues and expenditures developments (including pending litigation) and prepares a financial report summarizing its analyses at the end of each month.
 The most recent Monthly Financial Reports are accessible via OBM's home page at http://obm.ohio.gov/MiscPages/MonthlyFinancialReports/, and copies are available upon request to OBM.